drivet/website/content/blog/technical/theremin-build.md

 </a>
 </div>

-Note that, in theory, you can also use a properly grounded power plug, but either my house isn't properly grounded (a distinct possibility) or the carpet I play on is a better insulator than I thought, because using such a plug was ineffective.
+Note that, in theory, you can also use a properly grounded power plug, but either my house isn't properly grounded (a very real possibility) or the carpet I play on is a better insulator than I thought, because using such a plug was ineffective.
 Manual grounding via the pad was the only thing I could get to work.